opentargets/open-targets-platform-mcp/README.md

 ### FastMCP CLI

-For advanced usage and to exploit all FastMCP options, you can use the FastMCP CLI directly with the server module:
+For advanced usage and to utilize all FastMCP options, you can use the FastMCP CLI directly with the server module:

 ```bash
 # Run using FastMCP CLI